 As with most public relations campaigns, it is important not to identify any concerned groups by name.
 Even better, one should actually claim to be on the side of these un-named, yet aggrieved, parties.

-As such, Silver Majestic can say they are “proud to be partners in supporting and encouraging the preservation of indigenous customs where we operate, as an important historical legacy for Mexico, as well as to respect environmental laws for the care of the ecosystems.”
+As such, First Majestic can say they are “proud to be partners in supporting and encouraging the preservation of indigenous customs where we operate, as an important historical legacy for Mexico, as well as to respect environmental laws for the care of the ecosystems.”

 Partners?
 The company does not name the “indigenous customs” they wish to preserve, nor do they identify the Wixárika as partners.
 This is because, of course, the Wixárika are not their partners.
-In fact, the Wixárika and their allies have been conducting a rigorous campaign against Silver Majestic.
+In fact, the Wixárika and their allies have been conducting a rigorous campaign against First Majestic.

 This is not a silver mine

 The Wixárika have sent a plea to President Calderon that makes several points very clear: they represent a united voice of the Wixárika People (specifically, over 500 community ceremonial centers and family ranches); and mining concessions are disallowed under the 2008 pact of Hauxa Manaká.
 They also make legal claims under the Mexican Constitution and Convention 169 of the International Labor Organization.

 In the letter, the Wixárika note that First Majestic and some members of the federal government have offered a trade off, in which one of the sacred places, the Cerro Quemado o Raunaxi, would be spared in order to allow mining elsewhere in the Sierra de Catorce.
 However, the Wixárika clearly want the entire 144,000 acres of the protected region to remain untouched.

 None of this information is referenced by First Majestic in its communiqués or on its website.
 In fact, in true corporate double-speak, First Majestic can make the following bizarre statement about the La Luz Silver Project in the Real de Catorce: